The-Rooftop-Farmers/The-Rooftop-Farmers.github.io/README.md

 ## 🌐 Live Site

-You can visit the live site at: [https://the-rooftop-farmers.github.io](https://the-rooftop-farmers.github.io)
+You can visit the live site at: [https://therooftopfarmers.org](https://the-rooftop-farmers.github.io)

 ## 📧 Contact

-For any inquiries, reach out at [vihaan@vihaanvp.me](mailto:vihaan@vihaanvp.me).
+For any inquiries, reach out at [vihaan@therooftopfarmers.org](mailto:vihaan@therooftopfarmers.org).

 ---